Felix du Plessis: Early life and career

 Du Plessis was born on 24 November 1919 in Steynsburg, in the Eastern Cape.
-He was the nephew of Nic du Plessis, a Springbok who toured to New Zealand in 1921 and gained 5 caps over a three-year career.
+He was the nephew of Nick du Plessis, a Springbok who toured to New Zealand in 1921 and gained 5 caps over a three-year career.

 As a 19-year-old Felix Du Plessis was selected for the first Northern Transvaal team ever, when that union was formed in 1938.
 His teammate and captain was Danie Craven.
 He enlisted voluntarily during World War II.

 International career

 Felix made his debut on 16 July 1949 for South Africa as a lock in the first test match at Newlands Stadium, Cape Town against the touring All Blacks, led by Fred Allen.
 He was the first ever Wanderers player to become Springbok captain.
 Supported by vice-captain Cecil Moss, Du Plessis' team – which included Springbok greats Tjol Lategan, Hannes Brewis, Okey Geffin, and Hennie Muller – swept the series 3 – 0.
 Six weeks after the last test, Morné was born.

 Despite his three successive test victories as captain, Du Plessis was left out of the team that faced the All Blacks in the 4th test at Port Elizabeth.
 He was replaced by Basil Kenyon, possibly because the player-coach's Border team had emerged unbeaten from two encounters with the New Zealanders, with a 9–0 win and a 6–6 draw.
 Unlike Du Plessis, Kenyon would only receive this one cap.